shantoroy/shantoroy.github.io/_posts/2023-01-29-python-logging-module-basic-tutorial-and-template.md

 toc: false
 toc_label: "Table of Contents"
 toc_icon: "heart"
-excerpt: "Logging is a critical component of any Python project, and our easy-to-follow tutorial and template will help you get up to speed quickly.
-With practical examples and expert insights, you'll learn everything you need to know about implementing effective logging in your Python applications."
+excerpt: "Logging is a critical component of any Python project, and here, I write a simple tutorial and example templates to use that will help you to have a head start.
+With practical examples and insights, you'll learn about implementing effective logging in your Python programs or applications."
 ---